 They can be powered in two ways:

-- solely by electric batteries.
-These are commonly known as pure electric vehicles; or
+- Solely by electric batteries - known as pure electric vehicles or,

-- a combination of electric batteries and a petrol or diesel engine.
-These are commonly known as plug-in hybrid electric vehicles.
+- A combination of batteries and a conventional engine – called plug-in hybrid electric vehicles.

 Electric Vehicles Programme